vinayak8928/Krishi-Sarathi/README.md

 cd frontend
 npm run build
 ```
-## If you find error related to fs,os,path error :
+## If you find error related to fs,os or path related error :
 ### Paste the following code in the file after your npm install in frontend folder : Farm-Equipment-Rental-System\frontend\node_modules\react-scripts\config\webpack.config.js

 Code snippet : at 97 line